 I’d love your feedback on Drinking Buddy!

-To update Drinking Buddy, just delete it from your Shortcuts app and re-download it using the link here.
+To update Drinking Buddy, just delete it from your Shortcuts app and re-download it using the link above.
+Delete the DB BAC Calc Shortcut as well.
 Your log will remain safely stored on your iCloud Drive, so you won’t lose any data.